beugz-z/hackvens-2024-write-up/analyse-me-write-up.md

 `tshark -r challenge.pcapng -T fields -e usb.capdata > hex_data`

-Then i've got to translate the haxedecimal data into ASCII format with a python script The script returned me this :
+Then i've got to translate the haxedecimal data into ASCII format with a python script The script returned me this : <br>

 ```
 Texte déchiffré :